inputfalken/Sharpy/README.md

 This is a hobby project of mine where the goal is to have an easy way of generating some fake data.

-For information on how to use this library view [click here](https://inputfalken.github.io/sharpy-API/)
+For information on how to use this library [click here](https://inputfalken.github.io/sharpy-API/)

 Hope you'll find this class libary useful.
 ## Install